logiqai/docs-flow/architecture/never-block-never-drop.md

 The only way to address the pipeline source and destination mismatch is to have an attached infinite data reservoir.
 This has traditionally not been possible due to the limitations of disk-based designs.&#x20;

-LOGIQ.AI solves this with InstaStore.
+Apica solves this with InstaStore.
 Our storage layer is built on an object-store as a primary storage layer, but unlike most approaches to using object storage, which use it as a secondary tier, we use it as a primary tier and index 100% of the data.
 All our data as well as metadata is stored in object storage.

 Our approach provides instant elasticity in terms of storage requirements with ZeroStorageTax.
 No need to expand storage, throttle senders, scramble to handle more throughput needs.
 It is infinite and always attached to the LogFlow system.